khoj-ai/khoj/documentation/docs/miscellaneous/authentication.md

 By default, most of the instructions for self-hosting Khoj assume a single user, and so the default configuration is to run in anonymous mode.
 However, if you want to enable authentication, you can do so either with [Google Auth](/miscellaneous/google_auth) or with magic links, as shown below.
 This can be helpful if you want to make sure your Khoj instance is only accessible to you and your team.

 :::tip[Note]
-Removed the `--anonymous-mode` flag in your start up command to enable authentication.
+Remove the `--anonymous-mode` flag in your start up command to enable authentication.
 :::

 The most secure way to do this is to integrate with [Resend](https://resend.com) by setting up an account and adding an environment variable for `RESEND_API_KEY`.
 You can get your API key [here](https://resend.com/api-keys).
 This will allow you to automatically send sign-in links to users who want to log in.